 “I’m not doing that anymore.
 That has been dropped.
 They announce that I’m attached to a lot of stuff and a lot of them are not necessarily real.
 It’s kind of annoying when things come and go, or things never came in the first place.
 I hate it when my projects get announced.
 It makes it seem like I’m attached to a lot of things when in fact I’m not necessarily doing so many things.
 A lot of my stuff just get announced and I don’t want them to be announced but people love to announce them.”

 However, the reboot is still moving forward as Johannes Roberts (47 Meters Down) has been announced as director.
 Stay tuned for casting.

-Constatin Films and Screen Gems plans to reboot the franchise that will span six more films with a completely new cast.
-JAMES WAN has signed on to produce with a script written by GREG RUSSO.
+Constantin Films and Screen Gems plans to reboot the franchise that will span six more films with a completely new cast.
+James Wan has signed on to produce with a script written by Greg Russo.